lsegal/yard/docs/CODE_OBJECTS.markdown

 --------------------------

 All CodeObjects are uniquely defined by their implementation of {YARD::CodeObjects::Base#path}.
-This path is used to locate or store a code object in the {YARD::Registry}.
+This path is used to locate or store a code object in the `YARD::Registry`.
 It is therefore essential that any Base subclass return a unique String value for #path so that the object may co-exist with other objects in the Registry.